YaruLabs/simple_contract/README.md

 # Create UI

-create an HTML file that will load the private number from the contract using the information in @coti-ethers/readPrivateNumber.js use coti-ethers library defined on @coti-ethers/browser/public/coti-ethers.bundle.js
+create an HTML file that will load the private number from the contract using the information in @coti-ethers/readPrivateNumber.js use coti-ethers library defined on @coti-ethers/browser/public/coti-ethers.bundle.js.
+Display PK, AES key